TechSpiritSS/Terminal-Portfolio/README.md

-If you found a technical bug on Dummygram or have ideas for features we should implement, the issue tracker is the best place to share your ideas.
+If you found a technical bug on Terminal Portfolio or have ideas for features we should implement, the issue tracker is the best place to share your ideas.
 Make sure to follow the issue template and you should be golden! ([click here to open a new issue](https://github.com/TechSpiritSS/Terminal-Portfolio/issues/new))